 But having the perfect Girls Weekend Getaway requires a little work, but not too much.
 There are just a few key tasks to cover and how we took care of each of them.

 I was relying on my girls to tell me where they wanted to stay and they picked the lovely mid-century, modern hotel, The Durham Hotel, in a revitalized section of downtown Durham.
-I reached out to The Durham Hotel who told me they’d love to host our girls overnight!
+I reached out to The Durham Hotel who told me they’d love to host our girls weekend in Durham!

 We didn’t need much.
 A single room with two beds (cuz that’s how we roll) and a place for food and drinks.
 And The Durham Hotel was perfectly situated in an area full of quaint bars and eateries if we wanted to venture out.